 How do you control sex drives?
 Its perfectly natural to have them, but as such a large driving force in our life, its important we learn how to control them!

-It is not wrong to have sexual desires.
-It is what we do with them in our thoughts, words, and actions that can be good or bad.
-So here are some tips for training.
+It’s not wrong to have sexual desires.
+It’s what we do with them in our thoughts, words and actions that can be good or bad.
+So here are some tips that may help.

 Ask God for the wisdom to avoid temptation and the grace to please him.
 He will give these spiritual gifts, and many others, to those who ask for them.
 In the words of a wise priest, “The one obstacle that can turn our lives to misery is the refusal to believe that God will give us the victory of perfect chastity.”

-How do you obtain that victory?
-Step number one is prayer.
-Set a daily prayer time and stick to it.
-I also recommend the frequent reception of the sacraments, especially Mass and reconciliation.
-The Eucharist is the fountain of purity, so take advantage of those graces.
+When possible, you may also like to consider going to additional Masses.
+The Eucharist is the fountain of love, so take advantage of those graces.
 Going to Mass will not take away all your temptations, but it will give you the grace of charity.
 In the Eucharist, Christ gives himself fully to us so that we might give ourselves fully.
 This is the foundation of chastity, because love motivates us to live for others instead of for ourselves.
-Make time for daily Mass and go whenever possible.
-If there is a church in your area that has a Eucharistic Adoration chapel, make frequent visits to Jesus there.
-In other words, make your life intensely Eucharistic.
+While this might be difficult to manage if school or work clashes, even just popping into a church and spending time with the Eucharist either in adoration or while it’s still in the tabernacle is incredibly life-giving.

 Paul M. Quay, S.J., The Christian Meaning of Human Sexuality (San Francisco: